 only what we have been taught.

-Keeping our Home Clean - THC is installing modern septic tanks in each home and school, 23 septic tanks in total, to prevent the contamination of the San Juan Antioquia river.
+Keeping our Home Clean - We are installing modern septic tanks in each home and school, 23 septic tanks in total, to prevent the contamination of the San Juan Antioquia river.
 Also, we are teaching the members of the community how to manage and dispose of waste material; both organic and inorganic waste.

-Road to Sweetness - After 20 years of being non-operational, THC has built a road to a sugar cane mill that will allow villagers to manufacture nature's organic sweetener from sugar cane at profitable costs for export, bringing sustainable income to the growers.
-THC is committed to assisting the community in establishing productive systems that are compatible, or that cause a minimal impact, on the surrounding environment, and that can provide basic food needs and economic stability to stakeholders leading to a sustainable management of natural resources and conservation of biodiversity.
+Road to Sweetness - After 20 years of being non-operational, we built a road to a sugar cane mill that will allow villagers to manufacture nature's organic sweetener from sugar cane at profitable costs for export, bringing sustainable income to the growers.
+We are committed to assisting the community in establishing productive systems that are compatible, or that cause a minimal impact, on the surrounding environment, and that can provide basic food needs and economic stability to stakeholders leading to a sustainable management of natural resources and conservation of biodiversity.